So, I missed Picture Friday on the 26th of July due to work becoming a bitch and a half for the last couple weeks. Oops.

 Simple and clean, as is my current trend with Marines.
 This is the last Sternguard model to use a Mk8 armor torso.
 As much as I like the look, it's just too much of a pain in the ass to get the painted heads in there without damaging the paint.

 This guy also has a Forge World etched brass Aquila added to his shin.
 I bought a whole sheet of those, having seen them used to great effect on other peoples' models online.
 They are a major bitch to work with, however.
 The smallest two sizes are so tiny that it's nearly impossible to bend them neatly, and I ruined two of the smallest sizes working on this model.
 That's ok, as the sheet comes with tons of them.
 I'd originally planned to put an Aquila across his brow, or on the backs of his hands, but failed in the bending of the pieces and settled for the shin.
+The tiniest two sizes also have minute detail on the feathers that is obliterated when you prime them.
+I know some folks use etched brass pieces without painting them, but it just looks odd to me when you have unpainted parts on a painted model.

 I've already begun working on the fourth squad member.
 I've got him base coated in Ultramarine Shadow and a base picked out.